This haute list just got a new name.

 Metro Chicago |3730 N. Clark St.| Free

-Join Vocalo, WBEZ, and Young Chicago Authors as they host a family-friendly event that focuses on hip-hops present and its future.
-The U.N.I.T.Y (cue Queen Latifah) themed event seeks to celebrate and highlight the accomplishments of women artists in mediums of music, dance, written word, and everything in between.
-All day indoor festival and evening concert will take place at various venues in the area.
-This empowering event will feature an all female DJ showcase, a marketplace full of unique items, as well as a concert featuring artists like Kaina and Jamila Woods, as well as a host of other talented local artists.
+Block parties are huge in Chicago.
+Join Vocalo, WBEZ, and Young Chicago Authors as they host a family-friendly event that focuses on hip-hop present and its future.
+The U.N.I.T.Y (cue Queen Latifah) themed event celebrates and highlights the accomplishments of women artists in mediums of music, dance, written word, and everything in between.
+Similar to any block party in the city, the all-day indoor festival and evening concert will take place at various venues in the area.
+This empowering event will feature an all-female DJ showcase, a marketplace full of unique items, as well as a concert featuring artists like Kaina and Jamila Woods, as well as a host of other talented local artists.
 Purchase tickets here for the concert at Metro and to see the full schedule of events.

 Thursday|Janurary 26th |7:00 p.m.